 Situation questions |

-Situation questions are open-ended queries that assist salespeople in comprehending their customers' circumstances.
-Some examples include "What challenges have you been facing lately?" and "How is your business currently set up?" |
+Open-ended queries that help salespeople understand their customers' circumstances.
+Examples include "What challenges have you been facing lately?" and "How is your business currently set up?" |

 Problem questions |

-These probing questions help salespeople uncover the customer's problems or needs.
-Examples include “What do you think could be improved?” and “What are the biggest roadblocks to achieving your goals?" |
+Probing questions that help salespeople uncover the customer's problems or needs.
+Examples include "What do you think could be improved?" and "What are the biggest roadblocks to achieving your goals?" |

 Implication questions |

-These questions help customers visualize the consequences of addressing their problems.
-Two example questions are, "If you don't find a solution, how will it affect your business?" and "What opportunities are being missed?" |
+Questions that help customers visualize the consequences of not addressing their problems.
+Examples include "If you don't find a solution, how will it affect your business?" and "What opportunities are being missed?" |

 Need-payoff questions |

-Need-payoff questions demonstrate to customers how solving their problems can provide value.
-Examples include “What would be the benefits of addressing this challenge?” and “How will our product help you achieve your goals?" |
+Questions that demonstrate to customers how solving their problems can provide value.
+Examples include "What would be the benefits of addressing this challenge?" and "How will our product help you achieve your goals?" |

 For any sales strategy to work, it must consist of a series of logical steps that lead to the desired outcome.
 The SPIN selling method consists of four stages: